9th September 2019

-Within a self administered she has control over what and how to invest these funds over time, within revenue rules obviously, and under the watchful eye of a competent independent trustee!
+Within a Self Administered Pension Fund Sinead has control over what and how to invest these funds over time, within revenue rules obviously, and under the watchful eye of a competent independent trustee!
 She can invest in any combination of different regulated investments, with any number of different providers, which really does open her options to ensuring she gets access to the very best options.

 Now obviously it sounds great to achieve a pension pot of €1.8m, but that is totally dependant on her company having the ability to make these levels of contributions for that amount of time.
 No mean feat!
 Self Administered Pension Schemes have often got a bad-rap in the past because they were associated solely with people who would use them exclusively to buy property – and we know what happened property here.
 Now however they are being utilised by more and more investors as a means to get access to platforms, index funds and yes sometimes a blend of property, in a more controlled, transparent and cost effective way to the traditional pension routes.

 In addition, as we know, Retirement Planning is not just about whacking money into Self Administered Pension schemes, there are alternative and complimentary options that need exploring.
 Entrepreneur Relief, Retirement Relief, potential spouse benefits, and other tax efficient options remain available.